Table of Contents

 Conduction and local anesthesia

 - Peripheral nerve block: inject close to the nerve to block sensation distal to an injection site.

 - Plexus block: same as a peripheral nerve block, but anesthetic is injected near the nerve plexus (i.e. brachial or lumbosacral) in order to block a larger area of the body.

 - Peridural/epidural anesthesia: The local anesthetic is being placed in the peridural area for the peridural anesthesia (PDA).
 The peridural area lies behind the ligamentum flavum of the spine and contains fat, connective tissue, and venous plexus.
 The dura mater is not damaged during the PDA.

 Indications and Contraindications of Local Anesthesia

-- Advantage: patient does not need to be under complete/general anesthesia.
+- Advantage: the patient does not need to be under complete/general anesthesia.

 - Disadvantage: can be a time-consuming procedure and the long duration after surgery can hide nerve damage done during surgery.